Joey Cantillo went to Cleveland from San Diego in the Clevinger trade. Just who is Joey Cantillo? Let’s find out.

 Let’s see that control improve so that the walks go down.

 I like Cantillo.
 He won’t be an ace, and you shouldn’t think of him that way despite that strikeout rate.
-If you like a nice back-of-the-rotation arm to speculate on in your dynasty league, you should be able to get him easily this year when he has a few struggle games in the California League.
+If you like a nice back-of-the-rotation arm to speculate on in your dynasty league, you should be able to get him easily this year.
 But I think this kid will make it.
 There is value in a SP4 in the majors, and on our fantasy teams.